stefansbv/planned-copy/README.md

 Planned Copy
 ============
 Ștefan Suciu
-2019-10-19
+2019-10-25

-Version: 0.918
+Version: 0.920

-Planned Copy - a smarter copy application for your Linux box.
+Planned Copy - an automated install/sync application for files on your Linux/Windows box.
 See the manual for details.

 Install